All coaches and volunteers that have routine contact with the players must be screened.

 As background, the SafeSport Training is part of the SafeSport Program and is intended to heighten awareness of those that are in supervisory positions over youth participants.
 We recognize that adding additional educational requirements increases the burden on our coaches and other volunteers, but as the primary and most direct leaders and supervisors of our youth teams, it is critical that they are trained in ways that can help prevent abuse within our programs.
 Additionally, providing a safe environment for your participants helps recruit and retain players, and enhances your program in the eyes of parents.

-SafeSport Training is valid for 2 seasons, so a person that completed the training after 4/1/2016 season will not need to retake the training until prior to the 2018-19 season.
-The initial SafeSport Training course is a little over 90 minutes long.
-Once a person has completed the initial training, then they are eligible to complete their subsequent training by taking the SafeSport Refresher Course, which is approximately 35 minutes long.
+SafeSport Training is valid for 2 seasons, so a person that completed the training after 4/1/2017 season will not need to retake the training until prior to the 2019-20 season.
+The initial SafeSport Training course is a little over 100 minutes long.
+There is currently norefresher course available .

 Requirements for Coaches